 - Use Twitter analytics to see which of your tweets got the most attention with likes, retweets, or other indicators of engagement.

 - 10 Commandments of Twitter for Academics, The Chronicle of Higher Education (May 9, 2012)

 - A Defense of Academic Twitter, Inside Higher Ed (October 19, 2016)

 - Quit Social Media.
 Your Career May Depend on It, New York Times (November 9, 2016)

 - Towards a Series of Academic Norms for #Lawprof Twitter, SSRN (January 5, 2018)

-- Tweet Your Research: A How-To Guide, Taylor & Francis
+- A Guide to Twitter for Researchers, Taylor & Francis

 - Twitter Glossary, Twitter

 - Using Twitter in University Research, Teaching and Impact Activities: A Guide for Academics and Researchers, LSE Public Policy Group (2011)

 - The Young Academic's Twitter Conundrum, The Atlantic (May 10, 2017)